ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

 7. Implement the callback interface.

-    Switch back to `SimpleXMLRPCClientAppDelegate.m` and add the following code to implement the rest of be protocol methods:
+    Switch back to `SimpleXMLRPCClientAppDelegate.m` and add the following code to implement the rest of the protocol methods:

         #pragma mark -
         #pragma mark XMLRPCConnectionDelegate